 Cray’s work with the ISVs has involved profiling applications to enhance scaling throughout the code and for a broad range of simulation features.
 The joint effort between the system experts and the ISVs is crucial since the ISVs typically do not have the compute resources to test performance on thousands of cores.
 Also, Cray has been able to work with the ISVs, and leading users, to demonstrate extreme scaling on production models.
 These runs often require “cpu months” (24 hours/day x30 days = 720 hours) of compute time, but when using thousands of cores per simulation, this can be turned around in less than a day.

-An example of this cooperation is shown in the following image.
-It is a Metacomp/CFD++ simulation that was performed on a Cray system, and was a joint project between Cray, Metacomp and Swift Engineering.
+An example is a Metacomp/CFD++ simulation that was performed on a Cray system, and was a joint project between Cray, Metacomp and Swift Engineering.
 The goal was to simulate the wake effect as one race car overtakes another.
 It required an unsteady solution for CFD – a model with over 110 million elements – moving mesh and rotating boundary conditions (for the tires).
-Total run time was over 15 “core years” ( i.e. more than 130,000 core hours).
+Total run time was over 15 “core years” (i.e. more than 130,000 core hours).

 It means the potential is there for many CAE simulations to obtain a factor of 10 increases in performance (and every factor of 10 helps).
 Many types of simulations are waiting for this level of performance to become practical in a production environment such as LES CFD simulations, stochastic simulation for complete systems, and running the largest crash simulations multiple times per day.